 - Be knowledgeable

-Not surprisingly these 4 expectations apply equally to the people who work in the Disney family as they do to the guests who visit the Disney Parks.
+Not surprisingly these four expectations apply equally to the people who work in the Disney family as they do to the guests who visit the Disney Parks.

-Two – “Being a leader means doing what has to be done, when it has to be done, in the way it should be done, whether you like it or not, and whether they like it or not” – I don’t think I’ve ever thought that being a leader is easy and certainly that position requires the individual to ‘choose’; and as we all know, you can never please all the people, all the time, the decisions you make are likely to disappoint or perhaps frustrate people at times.
+I don’t think I’ve ever thought that being a leader is easy and certainly that position requires the individual to “choose”.
+And as we all know, you can never please all the people, all of the time, the decisions you make are likely to disappoint or perhaps frustrate people at times.

 Yes, there are times when a clear, directive style is appropriate, but this is best delivered by taking on board the first lesson I highlighted in this post, concerning involvement and purpose.
 People will willingly follow direction if they believe in the purpose of the action and they trust the individual’s motives for doing so.

-There are many traits and behaviours that link great leaders in business, politics, sport, religion and every field of endeavour in between, but on one thing we can all agree – these leaders actually DID something; they didn’t settle for the status quo and they inspired and encouraged others to follow them to achieve something new.
+There are many traits and behaviours that link great leaders in business, politics, sport, religion and so on.
+One thing we can all agree – these leaders actually DID something; they didn’t settle for the status quo and they inspired and encouraged others to follow them to achieve something new.

 As with any successful training intervention, the key is always the individual’s mindset and desire to want to change, to embed the relevant behaviours and to execute the related tasks on a consistent basis.
-From developing our children (“you can’t really fire your kids or wait for annual appraisal to give them feedback”) to the significance of planning for our retirement, Lee made us all think of the activities that won’t ‘pay off’ for years, often decades.
-Another example included the importance of taking care of our health, not just through exercise and diet, but also by participating in regular medical check-ups.
+From developing our children (“you can’t really fire your kids or wait for annual appraisal to give them feedback”) to the significance of planning for our retirement, Lee makes us think of the activities that won’t pay off for years, often decades.
+Another example includes the importance of taking care of our health, not just through exercise and diet, but also by participating in regular medical check-ups.

-If you’re interested in learning more about the launch of the one-day “Time Management Magic” workshop in the UK, please drop us a note here and you can be amongst the first to know the details!
+If you’re interested in learning more about the launch of the one-day “Time Management Magic” workshop in the UK, please drop us a note here and you’ll be among the first to know the details!